-Wild Welfare, in partnership with the South East Asian Zoos Association (SEAZA), has been in Vietnam this month, conducting an extensive three-day animal welfare training workshop.
+Wild Welfare, in partnership with the Southeast Asian Zoos and Aquariums Association (SEAZA), has been in Vietnam this month, conducting an extensive three-day animal welfare training workshop.

 With a diverse groups of facilities within SEAZA, improving animal welfare standards across its whole membership is no easy task, but April’s training set about changing that.

 Wild Welfare’s director, Georgina Allen, said: “The workshop was a fantastic opportunity to develop an animal welfare assessment and development process that works for SEAZA, its members and of course the animals they care for.